Why Accurate Valuation Matters When Refinancing

 For instance, the value of your property may be lower than the anticipated loan.
 Thus, the loan-to-value ratio will become higher.
 The lender will, therefore, charge you a higher mortgage rate since you’re a risky borrower.

 However, when the value of your home is higher, and the loan is a lower percentage of this value, then the lender will charge you a lower interest rate.
 It translates to lower monthly payments.

-The extra funds will allow you to make some improvements in your property, which is a long-term benefit.
+The extra funds will allow you to make some improvements to your property, which is a long-term benefit.

 Ways to Improve the Value of Your Property

 You now know the advantages of having an accurate valuation of your home.
-However, you may be wondering, what are the factors that the valuer consider when appraising your property?
+However, you may be wondering, what are the factors that the valuer considers when appraising your property?